-San Juan County adopted a Unified Development Code (UDC) in 1998.
+The Deer Harbor Hamlet Plan provides policy guidance for the creation and implementation of the Deer Harbor Hamlet development regulations San Juan County adopted in a the Unified Development Code (UDC) in 1998.
 The Deer Harbor Hamlet was specified as an "Activity Center" with controls in place for the Hamlet Activity Center until such time as a Deer Harbor Hamlet Plan was adopted.
+The San Juan County Code may be found at: